Philippe Coutinho: Could 'inhibited' Brazilian thrive back in the Premier League?

 Reds Renaissance

-There was little fanfare on Merseyside when Liverpool signed Coutinho from Inter Milan for £8.5m in January 2013, especially with Inter wanting to offload the Brazil international after he failed to impress during his three years at the San Siro.
+There was no real fanfare on Merseyside when Liverpool signed Coutinho from Inter Milan for £8.5m in January 2013, especially with the Nerazzurri wanting rid of the Brazil international after he failed to impress during his three years at San Siro.

 At the time of his departure to the Nou Camp, he had become the highest-scoring Brazilian in the Premier League with 41 goals and there was genuine despair on Merseyside.